 How can a dentist help detect oral cancer early?

 During your regular checkup, your dentist will ask you about changes in your medical history and whether you're experiencing new or unusual symptoms.

-Then your dentist will examine your oral cavity, including your lips, the lining of your cheek, your gums, the front part of the tongue, the floor of your mouth, and the roof of your mouth.
-The dentist will then feel the jaw and neck for tumors and any lumps or abnormalities.
+Then your dentist will examine your oral cavity, including your lips, the lining of your cheek, your gums, the anterior part of your tongue, the floor of your mouth, and the roof of your mouth.
+Your dentist will also examine your throat (pharynx) in the soft part of the roof of your mouth, including your tonsils, the back of your tongue, and where your tongue attaches to the bottom of your mouth.
+The dentist will then feel your jaw and neck for tumors and any lumps or abnormalities.

 What happens if the dentist finds something suspicious?

-Your dentist won't be able to tell if what they're looking at is cancerous, to make the diagnosis they may ask you for a test Your dentist may also re-examine you after a week or two to see if the suspected ulcer site has healed on its own before recommending additional follow-up .
+Your dentist will not be able to tell if what he is looking for is cancerous.
+To make a diagnosis, he may ask you for a test.
+Your dentist may also re-examine you after a week or two to see if the suspected sore site has healed on its own before recommending additional follow-up. .